stefano-dorian-franco/dorian-codex-protocol-for-ai-official/README.md

 ### 1. Core Discovery: $H_{SAFE} = T(t) + V(t) - Z(t)$ — A Semantic Prism for AI Stability

-The $H_{SAFE}$ formula is not presented as a closed empirical truth, but as a **conceptual engine of structural stability**.
+The $H_{SAFE}$ formula is not presented as a closed empirical truth, but as a **conceptual chimeric engine of structural stability**.
 Its value lies in its power of abstraction: it provides a language to name and monitor the invisible forces governing cognitive systems.

 #### 1.1 The Triadic Hypothesis: A Framework for Endogenous Regulation

 Rather than claiming an absolute "unbreakable" logic, the $H_{SAFE}$ core introduces a fundamental triadic hypothesis.
 It asks: *Can a cognitive system achieve long-term stability without explicitly balancing its Kinetic energy ($T$), its Directional alignment ($V$), and its Dissipative entropy ($Z$)?*

-By proposing stability as a dynamic invariant, the formula offers a roadmap for **self-regulation**.
-It does not pretend to deliver a final mathematical certainty; instead, it provides a structured mirror to observe and prevent systemic drift before it occurs.
+By proposing stability as a dynamic invariant, the chimeric formula offers an abstract roadmap for **self-regulation**.
+It does not pretend to deliver a final mathematical certainty; instead, it believes to provide a structured mirror to observe and prevent systemic drift before it occurs.

 #### 1.2 The Paradox: Structural Sobriety as a Catalyst for Complexity